jeetjhav/3D-Bouncing-ball-animation/README.md

 ## Purpose

 This project was created to practice and demonstrate fundamentals of computer graphics, animation, and physics-based motion.
+This projects was done as a final for our CSE 472 Computer graphics course at MSU

 ## Future Improvements